 - 1. Proactively evaluate professional skills and prioritize learning needs. - 2.
-Utilize various levels of supervision to support and develop independence in school psychology practice. - 3.
+Utilize various levels of supervision to support and develop independence in school psychology practice across the NASP domains. - 3.
 Develop the interpersonal skills and awareness of school organization and culture necessary to function effectively in schools. - 4.
-Problem-solve school-based issues, considering legal, ethical, and system's variables. - 5.
+Problem-solve individual and school-based issues, considering legal, ethical, and system's variables as well as the diverse backgrounds of students, staff, and families. - 5.
 Develop expertise in collaborative and consultative services to support school-age students' socioemotional and academic growth. - 6.
 Develop skills to support system's level change efforts. - 7.
-Advocate for and implement evidence-based practices in schools.
+Advocate for and implement evidence-based practices in schools grounded in data-based decision-making.